 5. Body Suit

-The use of your mascot directly impacts the decision of the type of body design you will choose for your professional mascot costume.
+The use of your mascot directly impacts the decision of the type of body design you will choose for your mascot costume.
 If your mascot will be used primarily for meet and greets, you won't want people to feel the performer in the costume, so you'll want to make sure to add extra padding.
 If your mascot will be active, doing flips, pushups, or other strenuous activities, you'll want less padding, allowing the mascot performer to be as agile as possible.
-When you buy a mascot, it is important to make sure you understand how you will use it and communicate that in the mascot design process of your professional mascot purchase.
+When you buy a mascot, it is important to make sure you understand how you will use it and communicate that in the mascot design process.

 Depending on the materials used, the body of your mascot costume can add extra weight to the performer and can be hard to move around in.
 Make sure to choose a bodysuit that won’t hinder your mascot’s ability to perform.